replicatedhq/replicated-field-labs/labs/lab20-sealed-secrets/README.md

 * **What you will do**:
     * Learn how to deploy your application in GitOps mode for a `git`-driven deployment
     * Learn to configure KOTS to automatically encrypt Secrets to make them safe to share, even publicly
-    * Learn how `kubeseal` can be used from your workstation to achieve the same
+    * Learn how `kubeseal` can be used from your workstation to create SealedSecrets manually
 * **Who this is for**: This lab is for anyone who will deploy KOTS applications, in particular if you may also be using the GitOps features of KOTS
     * Full Stack / DevOps / Product Engineers
     * Support Engineers